An information metric for comparing and assessing informative interim decisions in sequential clinical trials: Expected adaptation-induced posterior divergence for pre-experimental decision-making

 \subsection{Numerical illustration: pre-experimental assessment of decision boundaries}

 We consider a three-stage group-sequential trial to test a single dose of a drug to treat disorders of the central nervous system, which was described by \cite{dmitrienko2017analysis}.
 The primary objective of the trial is to demonstrate that the chosen dose of the drug was superior to a placebo in the acute treatment of subjects who meet the criteria for major depression.
 The efficacy of the experimental drug is evaluated using the mean reduction from baseline to the end of the 8-week study period in the total score of the 17-item Hamilton Depression Rating Scale (HAMD17).
 The standardized treatment effect is considered the primary endpoint, assuming that it is normal with mean $\delta$ and known standard deviation $\sigma=1$.
-The two interim analyses are scheduled to occur after $50\%$ and $75\%$ of the patients have completed the study.
+Since the original analysis was not Bayesian, we consider a weakly-informative prior specification for $\delta\sim N(0,5)$, whose variance is $5$ times greater than one patient's response.